TayMurr/ConnectND/README.md

 Things to complete
 ---------------------

-- Explore processing.py for visualization in browser
+- modify Labels for node to interface with mpld3